 Dental clinic services system consists a mobile application on iOS and a web application.
 The system helps patients save their time to contact with the dental clinic by providing features such as making an appointment, viewing upcoming appointment, and getting cost estimation.
 It also helps dentists to follow up their patients and view/manage their appointment schedule.
 The system reduces work load of officers by providing them with features such as using QR code to identify patients at the clinic and managing appointments for patients and dentists.
+Dental clinic services system integrates the services that are frequently sought and commonly used by most dental clinics into the web application and the mobile application.
+By combining all the services into one, the system provides more convenience to dental clinic users as well as staff.

 2.2 Product Features